Introduction

 A Project Data Mananger can then send the project-specific RDF Schema to the data providers who integrate this new schema into their pipelines for transforming clinical data warehouse data and generate RDF data files that comply with the given RDF Schema.
 Since 2023, data providers have the possibility to use the SPHN Connector to build a valid SPHN-compliant RDF Schema.

-Data reuse: Once data was validated and has passed quality assurance checks, Researchers can explore and analyze the data as they need.
+Data reuse: Once data is validated, researchers can explore and analyze the data as they need.

 Figure 2.
 Simplified overview of the SPHN Ecosystem.
 In blue colored text are represented elements developed and taken care by the DCC.
 In orange colored text are represented tasks that should be achieved by the scientific project members.
 In red colored text are represented tasks that should achieved by the data providers.